 Feline Leukemia (FeLV) and Feline AIDS (FIV) are both potentially devastating retroviruses that may cause severe infections, anemia, and cancer.
 They are transmitted by cat-to-cat contact.
 There is no documentation to date that these viruses are transmissible to people.
 Per the American Association of Feline Practitioners (AAFP) guidelines, we recommend that ALL cats be tested for Feline Leukemia and Feline AIDS at the time of introduction into a new household (adoption), tested again 60-90 days later, and whenever they are sick.
 We recommend keeping your newly introduced cat or kitten separate from any other household cats until after being tested.
 Keep in mind that there may be a 1- to 3-month window from the time that a cat is exposed to one of these viruses until it will show up on a test (false negatives are possible.)

 FVRCP: Feline Viral Rhinotracheitis (herpes), Calicivirus, and Panleukopenia

 Rabies is a deadly but preventable viral disease that is primarily spread through bite wounds from infected animals.
-Rabies is a significant public health concern because people, cats, dogs, ferrets, and many other animals are susceptible, and the consequences of infection are FATAL!
-In fact, once symptoms begin, rabies infection is almost universally fatal… vaccination is the only protection against this deadly virus and is so important that it is required by New York State Law.
-Cats are vaccinated every year against Rabies starting at 12 weeks of age.
-You will receive a Rabies Certificate at the time of vaccination.
-Malta Animal Hospital utilizes, a feline-only, adjuvant-free Rabies vaccine, the one-year PureVax Rabies vaccine for the safest protection available.
+Rabies is a significant public health concern because people, cats, dogs, ferrets, and many other animals are susceptible, and once symptoms begin, rabies infection is almost universally FATAL.
+Vaccination is the only protection against this deadly virus and is so important that it is required by New York state law.
+Cats are vaccinated every year against rabies starting at 12 weeks of age.
+You will receive a rabies certificate at the time of vaccination.
+Malta Animal Hospital utilizes a feline-only, adjuvant-free rabies vaccine, the one-year PureVax rabies vaccine for the safest protection available.

 Feline Leukemia (FeLV)